Medina of Sfax

 The Sfax medina is the medina quarter of the Tunisian city of Sfax.
 It was built by Aghlabid prince Abu Abbass Muhammad between 849 and 851.
 The medina is home to about 113,000 residents, and is dominated by the Great Mosque of Sfax.

-On 12 February 2012, the Tunisian government submitted a demand to add it on the UNESCO UNESCO World Heritage List.
+On 12 February 2012, the Tunisian government submitted a nomination to add it on the UNESCO UNESCO World Heritage List.
 It is considered one of the rare medieval cities of North Africa to keep its original weft even with all the modifications of its buildings throughout the decades.
 It represents also the best example of the most conserved Arab-Muslim town planning in all the Mediterranean Basin.

 Its monuments are classified as national historical monuments since 1912.

 History

 Historic sources talk about the existence of a Roman city around the zone in which Sfax now exists called Taparura.
 The absence of tremendous monuments that used to distinguish Roman cities made it possible to think that either Sfax was built completely above Taparura, or that Taparura was not much more than a watchtower as its name exactly means in Greek, and so does "Ksar-Esfakez", original form of Sfax's name in berber-punic.
 What is however very likely is that the former Taparura is associated with the Arab-era Kasbah.

 According to the inscriptions at the facade of the great mosque, the medina of Sfax was founded following the orders of the Aghlabid emir (prince) of Kairouan Abu Abbass Muhammad in 849, by Ali Ibn Salem, cadi of Sfax.
 In fact, in the middle of the ninth century, the Aghlabids who used to rule Ifrikia agreed on supporting the city's shores with forts and trusses, that's when Borj Sfax or Kasbah of Sfax was built as one of the forts, but as time passed and life evolved around it the Aghlabid decided to build the city of Sfax.